tracespace/tracespace/packages/pcb-stackup-core/README.md

 To work, the outline layer must be one or more fully-enclosed loops.
 If it isn't, setting `maskWithOutline` to true will likely result in the final image being incorrect (or non-existent), because the `<path>`s won't clip the image properly.
 See the [MDN's documentation of `<clipPath>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath) for more details.

-To improve your chances of a board outline layer working for `maskWithOutline`, make sure you set the `plotAsOutline` [option of gerber-to-svg](https://github.com/mcous/gerber-to-svg/blob/master/API.md#options) to `true` when converting the outline gerber.
+To improve your chances of a board outline layer working for `maskWithOutline`, make sure you set the `plotAsOutline` [option of gerber-to-svg](..gerber-to-svg/API.md#options) to `true` when converting the outline gerber.
 If the board outline still doesn't work, please open an issue to see if we can improve the masking process.

 #### create element and include namespace

 Both gerber-to-svg and pcb-stackup-core take a `createElement` function as an option.
 It defaults to [xml-element-string](https://github.com/tracespace/xml-element-string), which outputs a string.
 However, any function that takes a tag name, attributes object, and children array may be used.
-For example, you could pass in [React.createElement](https://facebook.github.io/react/docs/top-level-api.html#react.createelement) and create virtual DOM nodes instead.
+For example, you could pass in [React.createElement][react-create-element] and create virtual DOM nodes instead.

 If you choose to use this option, the function you pass into pcb-stackup-core __must__ be the same one you passed into gerber-to-svg.